jacokoo/flutter_keyboard_visibility/README.md

 Notification service for soft-keyboard visibility

+If you find flutter can not detect keyboard, check `AndroidManifest.xml`, make sure the value of `android:windowSoftInputMode` is `adjustResize`

 # Usage

 Add the dependency to your pubspec.yaml file in the root folder of your project.